Margaret De Patta: Death and legacy

 She died in 1964 in a hotel room in San Francisco, from a suicide.
-She had left notes bequeathing all of her major works before she passed.
+She had left notes bequeathing all of her major works before she died.

 After Bielawski's death in 2002, much of De Patta's work and materials were donated to the Oakland Museum of California.
 Her work is collected in many major museums including the Smithsonian American Art Museum, the Los Angeles County Museum of Art, among others.

-The first major retrospective of her work, Space-Light-Structure: The Jewelry of Margaret De Patta, opened at the Museum of Arts and Design in 2012 and travelled to the Oakland Museum of California that same year.
+In an exhibition curated by Ursula Ilse-Neuman, the first major retrospective of her work, Space-Light-Structure: The Jewelry of Margaret De Patta, opened at the Museum of Arts and Design in 2012 and travelled to the Oakland Museum of California that same year.

 In 1999, her abstract photography work was included in a group exhibition, The Photogram 1918–1948, at Ubu Gallery, New York City.
 The Velvet da Vinci gallery in San Francisco held an exhibition of her jewelry in 2012, The De Patta Project: New Jewelry Made With Old Stones Acquired from the Estate of Margaret De Patta (1903–1964).